Call Today for a Consultation

 Contact The Firm

-Call today to schedule a meeting with a New York City family law and personal injury attorney
+Call today to schedule a consultation with a New York City attorney.

-To speak with an accomplished lawyer for help with a divorce, following an accident, or fighting traffic violations, call Goldberg Sager & Associates at 718-645-6677 or contact us online for a free initial consultation.
+To speak with an accomplished lawyer about divorce, family law, personal injury, probate, or estate matters, call Goldberg Sager & Associates at 718-645-6677 or contact us online for an initial consultation.

 Large historic courtroom with ornate wood trim and red gallery seating.